xbouteiller/gmin/README.md

 - Comment
 - T_C : temperature (°C)
 - RH : Relative Humidity
-- Weight measured: 1 column = 1 sample, the column header should be the
+- Weight measured: 1 column = 1 sample, the column header should be the position in the chamber

 you can see an example in the folder [input files](https://github.com/xbouteiller/gmin/tree/main/input_files)